-Re-direct Plant Energy.
-If you are within a few weeks of the first frost, clip off all remaining blossoms.
+Re-direct Plant Energy: If you are within a few weeks of the first frost, clip off all remaining blossoms.
 You can also cut the roots on two sides of the plant with a shovel.
 About 8 inches from the stem, plunge a shovel into the ground on two sides of the plant.
 This will force the plants to channel all energy into ripening the existing fruits.

-Short-term Storage If frost is imminent, the easiest way to quickly save your tomatoes is to pull up the entire plants and hang them upside down in a cool, well-ventilated area like a garage or basement.
+Short-term Storage: If frost is imminent, the easiest way to quickly save your tomatoes is to pull up the plants and hang them upside down in a cool, well-ventilated area like a garage or basement.
 The fruits will continue to ripen over the next few weeks.
 (Check the plants daily for ripe fruit.
 Over-ripe fruit may fall on the floor.)
-You can also pick individual full-sized green fruits and store them wrapped in newspaper or in paper bags in a cool, dry area, stacked no more than two deep.
+You can also pick individual full-sized green fruits, wrap them in newspaper or paper bags, and store them in a cool, dry area, stacked no more than two deep.
 A temperature of 55°–68°F degrees is ideal for storage.
 Contrary to popular lore, tomatoes do not ripen faster on a windowsill.
 They'll ripen the fastest in a warm, dark area.
 Avoid storing tomatoes in the refrigerator.
 It's too cold and will adversely affect the flavor.

-Dehydrating Whole cherry tomatoes or slices of large tomatoes can be dried down in six to eight hours in a dehydrator machine or the oven at 150°F. In Italy, sun-dried tomatoes are made by hanging plants outside to dry in the sun on hot tile roofs.
+Dehydrating: Whole cherry tomatoes or slices of large tomatoes can be dried down in six to eight hours in a dehydrator machine or the oven at 150°F. In Italy, sun-dried tomatoes are made by hanging plants outside to dry in the sun on hot tile roofs.
 You can try drying outdoors too if your outdoor temperatures are at least 85°F. Lay a single layer on a cookie sheet, and protect them from bugs with a layer of cheesecloth.
 It will take two or three days to dry slices down (longer for whole cherry tomatoes), and they should be brought in during the night.
 Fully dried tomatoes will be dry, but pliable.
 Store in airtight jars.

-Freezing Drop whole tomatoes in boiling water for 30 seconds.
-Remove from the boiling water and plunge them immediately into a bowl of ice water; after at least 30 seconds, remove from the ice water and slip the skins off.
+Freezing: Drop whole tomatoes in boiling water for 30 seconds.
+Remove from the boiling water and plunge them immediately into a bowl of ice water.
+After at least 30 seconds, remove from the ice water and slip the skins off.
 Freeze (whole or chopped) in an airtight container or freezer bag for up to one year.